liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/99-advanced-customization-with-ext-plugins.markdown

   first).
 - To Overwrite a class (not recommended unless you have no other choice).

-With these use cases in mind, we'll discuss the following topics:
+With these use cases in mind, you'll learn how to use Ext for these things:

 - Creating an Ext plugin
 - Developing an Ext plugin
 - Deploying in Production
 - Migrating Old Extension Environments

-Let's create an Ext plugin.
+It's time to create an Ext plugin.

 ## Creating an Ext Plugin [](id=creating-an-ext-plugin)

 Ext plugins are powerful tools for extending Liferay.
-Because they increase the complexity of your Liferay instance, you should only use an Ext plugin if you’re sure you can’t accomplish your goal using a different tool.
+Because they increase the complexity of your Liferay instance, you should only use an Ext plugin if you're sure you can't accomplish your goal in a different way.
 You can create Ext plugins in Liferay IDE or in your terminal environment.
-The Ext plugin is stored in the `ext` directory of the [Plugins SDK](/develop/tutorials/-/knowledge_base/using-the-plugins-sdk).
+The Ext plugin is stored in the [Plugins SDK's](/develop/tutorials/-/knowledge_base/using-the-plugins-sdk) `ext` directory.

-You also have the option to create an Ext plugin in a Liferay Maven project.
+You can also create an Ext plugin in a Liferay Maven project.

 This tutorial covers how to create an Ext plugin in a Plugins SDK project using Ant.
 This is shown from both Liferay IDE and the terminal.
 To learn how to